 Unless you are a Polish citizen or have a permanent residence card, you can’t buy SKM reduced tickets.

 What is MZKZG?
 It is an association of cities around Gdansk, that decided to make it more convenient to travel in the area.
 MZKZG includes Gdansk, Gdynia, Sopot and a couple of smaller cities around Tricity.

 If you want to travel both bus/tram and SKM, or you plan to use public transport in Gdansk and other cities within MZKZG, you should consider buying a combined ticket.
 Using that ticket, it is possible to go by bus/tram and SKM train.
-One more advantage of this ticket is that one of them is valid for 72hours!
-The types of tickets and their prices are as follow:
+One more advantage of this ticket is that one of them is valid for 72 hours!
+The types of tickets and their prices are as follows: